joshlsastro/simple_citations/README.md

 My repository for the Simple Citation System.
 It is based on the system used in "How to Read a Paper", which is cited below in Simple.
 A citation generator in Python is in citation_maker.py.

+## How to Use with Zotero

+Opening simple.csl or simple-extended.csl will allow you to use Simple or Simple Extended respectively in Zotero.

+Caveats:
+- You'll need to check Cite &gt; Citation Options &gt; Include URLs of paper articles in references in Zotero Settings.
+- All titles will be in italics; titles of short works will need to be altered to quotes manually.
+The file specification gives no way to fix this.
+- Since it's not mentioned in the Handbook, you may reference Simple with in-text citations or notes.

 ## Bug Reports or Feature Requests

 How to submit a bug report or feature request: